masarabbit/sei_project_2/README.md

 <br/>

-### Filters for the Pokémon index
+### Filters for the Pokémon Index

-An input field and two select options were put in to enable users to filter and sort Pokémon displayed in the index.
+One input field and two select options were put in to enable users to filter and sort Pokémon displayed in the index.

 The dropbox for type enabled users to choose one of 18 types, such as fire and water.
 Screenshots below shows the result of filtering fire and ground: